Gerald Woodroffe

-Gerald "Jezz" Woodroffe (born October 28, 1951 in Birmingham) is an English keyboardist.
-He was a member of Belle Stars, Purusha, Sally Hope and Geezer Butler Band.
+Gerald "Jezz" Woodroffe (born 28 October 1951, in Birmingham) is an English keyboardist.
+He was a member of Purusha, Sally Hope and Geezer Butler Band, as well as playing live for Black Sabbath in the late 1970s.

 He played on the Technical Ecstasy album by Black Sabbath.
 Although he is not given songwriting credit on the album, “He was present when Tony wrote material for “Technical Ecstasy, allowing Tony to try out ideas while Jezz supplied chords as accompaniment.”
 Keyboards play a strong part in the style and texture of this album.

-He performed live with the band, offstage, on the tours for the albums Sabotage and Technical Ecstasy.
+He performed live with the band on the tours for the albums Sabotage and Technical Ecstasy.

-Woodroffe also performed and recorded with Robert Plant and Phil Collins on the album Pictures at Eleven, made by the singer of Led Zeppelin.
+Woodroffe also performed and recorded with Robert Plant and Phil Collins on the album Pictures at Eleven, Plant's debut solo album, as well Plant's following two albums, The Principle of Moments and Shaken 'n' Stirred.

-In the early 1990s, Woodsroffe composed the music to two games by Horror Soft; Elvira II: The Jaws of Cerberus with Philip Nixon, and also composed the music to Waxworks.
+In the early 1990s, Woodroffe composed the music to two games by Horror Soft; Elvira II: The Jaws of Cerberus (with Philip Nixon), and Waxworks.

 In the 1970s, he was the owner of "Woodroffes" music store in Birmingham.